octo-technology/OpenTezos/docs/ligo/language-basics.md

 ## Blockless functions

 Functions that can contain all of their own logic into a single expression can be defined without the need for a block.
-The add function above can be re-written as a blockless function:
+For instance:
 ```js
 function add (const a: int; const b : int) : int is a + b
 ```